 Are there special cleaning products or procedures being employed across campus?

-The UO is following cleaning guidelines and protocols recommended by the CDC.
+The UO is following cleaning guidelines and protocols recommended by the CDC, the Oregon Health Authority (OHA) and Oregon OSHA.
 Additional attention is being given to high touch areas such as door handles, handrails, and push bars on doors across campus.

 How should I clean my workspace?

 The CDC and University Health Services recommend people routinely clean and disinfect frequently touched objects and surfaces (e.g., keyboards, cell phones, doorknobs, desks, light switches, handles, faucets).
 When cleaning, wear disposable gloves and appropriate skin and eye protection, ensure good ventilation, use soap and water to wash surfaces and follow with a disinfectant.